by Beverly Hutchinson McNeff

-The silence was this time followed by Lauren’s declaration, “But the carton is a rectangle and cup holder is a circle!”
+The silence was this time followed by Lauren’s declaration, “But the carton is a rectangle, and the cup holder is a circle!”

-Lauren would not even attempt to put a rectangle into a circle for she knew it would not fit.
-No matter how much her grandparents tried to convince her, she knew that it would not fit!
+Lauren would not even attempt to put a rectangle into a circle, for she knew it would not fit.
+No matter how much her grandparents tried to convince her, she knew it would not fit!

 The world and our past experiences try to tell us who and what we are.
 They try to make us fit into an image of ourselves that is not true.
-We may question it at times, but when “authority” speaks, we try to fit in!
+We may sometimes question it, but when “authority” speaks, we try to fit in!

 The ego would love for us to attempt the process of analyzing and making the impossible possible, but it is time for us to arise without anger or frustration for the years of struggle and simply say, “This does not fit!
 I am ready to try another way.
 Help me, Holy Spirit.”